 Sandhoff disease results from defects in the HEXB gene encoding the β-subunit of β-hexosamindase.
 As such, Sandhoff disease and variants are defective in both the HexA and HexB forms of the enzyme.
 Deficiencies in the HEXA gene result in Tay-Sachs disease and deficiencies in the GM2A gene result in GM2 activator deficiency diseases (also referred to as the AB variant of Tay-Sachs disease).

-The HEXB gene resides on chromosome 5q13.3 spanning 45 kb and composed of 14 exons encoding a protein of 556 amino aicds.
+The HEXB gene resides on chromosome 5q13 spanning 45 kb and composed of 15 exons that generate two alternatively spliced mRNAs.
+These mRNAs encode isoform 1 (556 amino acid preproprotein) and isoform 2 (331 amino acid preproprotein) of the enzyme.
 At least 26 mutations have been identified in the HEXB gene resulting in Sandhoff disease.
 Mutations in the HEXB gene will result in defective synthesis of the β-subunit of β-hexoaminidases and thus defective formation of the HexA and HexB forms of the enzyme.
 The infantile forms of Sandhoff disease are very severe and infants will not normally survive beyond 2 years of age.

 The clinical phenotypes associated with the infantile forms of Sandhoff disease, Tay-Sachs disease and GM2 activator deficiency are for the most part indistinguishable.
 The initial discrimination of Sandhoff disease from Tay-Sachs disease was accomplished by enzyme assay not by clinical differential.
 Infants with Sandhoff disease appear normal at birth.
 Symptoms usually begin with mild motor weakness by 3 to 5 months of age.
 Parents will begin to notice that their afflicted child has a dull response to outside stimuli.
 Another early symptom is an exaggerated startle response (sudden extension of arms and legs) to sharp sounds.
 By 6 to 10 months of age infants will begin to show regression of prior acquired motor and mental skills.
 It is the loss of these activities that will normally prompt parents to seek a medical opinion.
 A progressive loss in visual attentiveness may lead to an ophthalmological consultation which will reveal macular pallor and the presence of the characteristic "cherry-red spot" on the fundus of the eye (see Figure below).